willowmck/aro-automation/README.md

 `./configure.sh`

 The above will also install the Azure modules required to run the playbooks, so it's a good idea to run this.

+# Registrations

+You will need to login to Azure via the CLI and get your subscription key.
+Next, create an environmental variable AZ_SUBSCRIPTION for that key and invoke the following script to setup your resource providers for Azure.

+`./register_providers.sh`